"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “I can see the pattern too,” the mayor added, “but you forget, relocating the fuel tank will disrupt the Coast Guard’s operation at a sensitive time.
 It is a decision for the Ministry of Defense.
 I don’t have the authority to act unilaterally even if we had the funds.”

-“By the time you finally decide that you have the funds and authority to protect this village, there won’t be any Coast Guard station or anything else left to relocate.
+“By the time you finally decide that you have the authority to protect this village, there won’t be anything left to protect!
 That’s the pattern I see.”

 Lydia stormed out, leaving her map opened on the mayor’s desk.